 Suspension

-The Tesla Model 3 (GEN1) features a double wishbone front suspension and a multi-link rear suspension, both equipped with monotube dampers and coil springs.
+The Tesla Model 3 (GEN1) uses a double-wishbone front suspension and a multi-link rear suspension.
+Both axles have monotube dampers and coil springs.

 The standard suspension has a fixed height and damping characteristics.